 38 § 3802(d) makes it illegal to drive when you are hindered by the effects of illegal drugs, controlled substances, and certain prescription or over-the-counter drugs that can affect your abilities.

-Pennsylvania DUI law sets out different DUI penalties for different levels of intoxication, as measured by a BAC breathalyzer or blood test.
-“General impairment” refers to BACs below 0.10, “High BAC” refers to any BAC between 0.10 and 0.159, and “Highest BAC” refers to anyone arrested with a BAC 0.16 or higher.
+Pennsylvania DUI law sets out different DUI penalties for varying levels of intoxication, as measured by a BAC breathalyzer or blood test.
+“General impairment” refers to BACs below 0.10, “High BAC” refers to any BAC between 0.10 and 0.159, and “Highest BAC” refers to anyone arrested with a BAC of 0.16 or higher.

 Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) Program